 Importantly, the post-gin mass-balance system doesnot require that the BCCUs remain associated with the original physical Better Cotton from licensed BCI Farmers.
 This means that cotton products can be sold with a Better Cotton claim (and BCCUs associated) but may not contain any physical Better Cotton.

 The Better Cotton Chain of Custody Guidelines were revised in early 2018 and v1.3 was released on 1 May 2018, to be effective by 1 August 2018.
 This revision focused on restructuring the document to remove duplicative and outdated requirements, provide key clarifications, and further clarify responsibilities for control of Better Cotton between farm and gin level.
-This version also included new mandatory timelines for entering data into the Better Cotton Platform (BCP, formerly the Better Cotton Tracer) and expanded mandatory use of the BCP in the future.
+This version also included new mandatory timelines for entering data into the Better Cotton Platform (BCP) and expanded mandatory use of the BCP in the future.

 Chain of Custody Guidelines